 15. Alaska Airlines Lounge, Terminal 6

 This new lounge is a part of Priority Pass and is found after security in Terminal 6 at LAX.
 Walk towards Gate 64 and look for the Alaska lounge sign.
 You then take the lift up to the lounge.

 You can access this lounge if you are an Alaska Lounge member, Admirals Club member, flying in First, or have a Priority Pass.

 The lounge is bright and light, with a wall of windows looking out to the planes.
 There is lots of smart, stylish seating, including high tables and stools, sofa seats, cafe seats, and all have plenty of power points and USB ports.
 There’s also a kid’s play area, and there are workstations.

 The buffet is OK but more snacky than filling, with hard-boiled eggs, bagels, yogurt, and oatmeal for breakfast and soups, salads and cookies in the afternoon.
 There’s also a pancake machine, local beers on draft, wine and spirits for free, and premium food and liquor available for purchase.

 Overall this lounge is a really nice space, beautifully designed, and gets a big thumbs up from us.
 The main problem with the lounge is the food is rather limited compared to other airport lounges at LAX.

 16. Korean Air SkyTeam lounge, Tom Bradley International Terminal

 This lounge may well be the worst airline lounge in Tom Bradley International Terminal.
-It is a small and uninteresting, the food and alcohol selection is underwhelming and it can get very crowded.
+It is small and uninteresting, the food and alcohol selection is underwhelming, and it can get very crowded.
 The Business Class and First Class sections have terraces that overlook the terminal.
-The Business buffet is cold but the First Class buffet also has a hot section.
+The Business buffet is cold, but the First Class buffet also has a hot section.
 The Business Class lounge also offers shower suites.